jbruun/classify-passfail/logistic_regression.md

 ### Problem solving layer

+To make boxplots using `ggplot`, I need to first collect the node information into a long data frame.
+While I’m doing that for the problem-solving layer, I might as well do the others too.

 ``` r
 # accNW should be one of accPS, accCD, or accICS
 # accPR, accTE, and accH should be the corresponding centrality lists